Kitware/keypointgui/README.rst

   File -> Save Right->Left Homography

-saves a homography to a text file the warps coordinates from the left image into the right image or the right image into the left image, respectively.
+saves a homography to a text file that warps coordinates from the left image into the right image or the right image into the left image, respectively.